 So this debate started in the Team Room, and I think it deserves a little more attention than you can really give it in the comments of a Facebook post.
 The original question asked if people carried more than one gun, and then had a second question about pocket carry.
 I probably won’t get too deep into the pocket carry question, but the backup gun question deserves some thought.

 A quick Google search of “should I carry a backup gun” will turn up quite a few articles, most pro-backup, but some against.
+Usually it coincides with articles about whether or not to purchase Concealed Carry Insurance.
 Most of the pro-backup articles are written by police officers and draw heavily from the work of Massad Ayoob, and his research into actual incidents involving officers and civilians using backup guns (if you haven’t read Ayoob, you should, mostly because when he states an opinion, he backs it up with actual events that support said opinion).
 That said, just because the internet says so doesn’t mean that you – the only person who can make a decision for you – should carry two guns.
 Let’s take a quick look at both sides.

 A backup gun provides you with another option if your gun fails.
 By fails, I don’t just mean a jam, because there is a pretty good chance you could clear a malfunction faster than you could draw a second gun depending on its location.
 By fails, I mean that either the gun is mechanically broken internally, or the gun has been mechanically disabled by an external force such as a bullet.
 And yes, it has happened.
 You won’t fix that, not in a gunfight.
 You won’t.
 That leaves you with two options: beat the assailant with your somewhat inadequate club, or draw another weapon, whether gun or knife (in the states that a concealed fixed blade is legal).
 If the fight is still at a distance, a second gun provides a much better option than a knife.